Have you ever asked for a referral?

 2. Trust is King & Queen

 The transfer of trust is critical for a referral to work.
-What makes referrals the holy grail of sales or business development is that referrals are easier to move from prospect to client.
+What makes referrals the holy grail of sales is that referrals are easier to move from prospect to client.
 It is because of the trust that the prospects show up on the far-right side of the “know, like and trust” sales continuum, already trusting you, and ready to decide if you can help them.

 3. Know Who Matters Most